 Natsumi raised her brow.
 "Really?
 And taking note of their test scores is good?
 Sounds stalker-ish to me."
 She said teasingly.

-"Ah."
+"Sometimes."
 Inui said.
-"By the way, since you're here, do you mind checking those papers over there?"
+"By the way, since you're here, would you mind checking those papers over there at the other table?"

 Natsumi smiled.
 "Yeah, sure.
 No problem."